Djamel02/Smartmind/README.md

-# Pfe
+# Smartmind

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.6.
+And Nodejs ,ExpressJS and mongoDB

+## Getting Started
+Firstly you have to install Nodejs softwar on your PC from (https://nodejs.org/en/), then Install MongoDB from (https://www.mongodb.com/download-center?jmp=nav)

+Secondly , download git softwar from (https://git-scm.com/) run this command line on your CMD `git clone https://github.com/Djamel02/Smartmind` then `cd Smartmind`

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `node server.js` for a dev server.
+Navigate to `http://localhost:3000/`.

 ## Code scaffolding